AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 bishops to subscribe against Athanasius and they replied that there was no ecclesiastical canon to that effect, the Emperor said, \"Whatever I will, let that be esteemed a canon.\"

+## Universalism in Good Repute in the Fifth Century.

 AD 402, when Epiphanius came from Cyprus to Constantinople with a synodical decree condemning Origen\'s books without excommunicatmg